myllynen/satellite-automation/README.md

 and
 [rhel-ansible-roles](https://github.com/myllynen/rhel-ansible-roles)
 to apply such basic configurations as needed.

+To use a custom certificate with Satellite please refer to the Satellite installation guide for the needed installer parameters.
+By default a self-signed certificate will be used.

+The `capsule_install.yml` playbook uses the `capsule_generate_certs`
+role to create Capsule certificate archives at Satellite for each Capsule at `/root/{{ inventory_hostname }}-certs.tar`.
+Create these archives with custom certificates manually before running the playbook if needed.

 To install Red Hat Satellite, upload and refresh manifest, configure Satellite, and install Satellite Capsules: